-Some of the smartest people I know are in the stock trading business and many are stock brokers and financial advisors.
+Some of the smartest people I know are in the stock trading business and many are stock brokers and financial advisers.
 I am going to let you in on a dirty little secret.
 Of all the forces in the economy that have caused people to lose money in the stock market, none have been greater than the advice of financial experts and brokers.
 There does in fact seem to exist an inverse relationship between intelligence and effective stock trading.
 It would seem that the smarter a person is that the more effective they are in finding ways to cause you to lose your money in the stock market.

 It has been scientifically proven that the performance of stock brokers in picking profitable stocks could be replicated by having monkeys throw darts at a page of stock listings in the Wall Street Journal.
 So the first lesson for the wannabe stock trader is to plan to MAKE YOUR STOCK TRADING DECISIONS YOURSELF and stay away from those stock brokers in their pin stripe suits and shiny shoes.
 (See my article Do it Yourself Investing)

-STAY AWAY FROM TECHNICAL ANALYSIS AKA WIGGLY LINE THEORY
+STAY AWAY FROM TECHNICAL ANALYSIS

 For some brokers and financial wizards technical analysis is a kind of religion promoted to explain what otherwise cannot be explained about markets.
 It is the opium of stock market losers everywhere.
-I call it WIGGLY LINE THEORY. (see my article Stock Market Movement)
+I call it WIGGLY LINE THEORY. (see my article Stock Market Price)

 For example, the proponents of technical analysis may tell you to buy XYZ stock when the 15 day moving average crosses the 45 day moving average and then take profits on your positions next year when the stock moves into “overbought” territory provided that the stochastic confirms the sell signal.